twbs/bootstrap-sass/README.md

 In your gemfile:

-    gem 'bootstrap-sass', '1.3.0'
+    gem 'bootstrap-sass', '1.4.0'

 ### CSS

-In your CSS file of choice:
+In your SCSS file of choice:

     @import "bootstrap"; /* Use this to get all of Bootstrap's @mixins and $variables */

-or

-    /*
-     *= require bootstrap // This doesn't (at the moment) preserve loaded @mixins,
-     *                    //so I wouldn't use this.
-Stil, its an alternative.
-     */

 ### Javascript